NicholasBotorog/Junior-Star-Project-One/README.md

 ## The approach taken:

+My plan was to get the functionalities done first, make sure I have a perfectly running app and style it after.

+I allocated myself ¾ of the time to make sure all the functionalities are done and the rest of ¼ I was styling.

 I started by building the grid using flex-box and implementing the keyUp function to move the player on the pitch.

 <img width="557" alt="Screen Shot 2022-06-23 at 6 32 33 PM" src="https://user-images.githubusercontent.com/103049873/175337678-fb52ce15-9c97-4002-ad6f-4dc4aacd9b3f.png">